5 Pressure Practice Drills

-Most of us practice in a very convenient and comfortable way.
-We hit it well on the range and make a few putts on the practice green and leave feeling like our game is in good shape ahead of an upcoming round.
-But the reality quite different.
+Most of us practice in a convenient and comfortable way.
+We hit it well on the range and make a few putts on the practice green and leave feeling like our game is in good shape ahead of the upcoming round.
+But are we in a better position to deal with the mental and physical challenges of a tournament?
+Probably not.

 8 x 5 ft Putts